ucsb-cs148-f21/project-t01-sbrideshare/starter-code/api/documentation/api.md

     "leave_datetime": $String, //Required.
 Must be in ISO8601 format.
     "start_location": $String, //Required.
 Must be a valid placeid from Google Places API.
     "end_location": $String, //Required.
 Must be a valid placeid from Google Places API.
+    "rider_radius": $Integer, //Required.
+Max distance driver is willing to pick up and dropoff riders from driver's intended destination.
     "price": $Double, //Required.
 Cannot be negative.
     "seats_available": $Integer, //Required.
 Must be greater than 1.
     "driver_id": $UUID //Required.